jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 The certainty of the model is given by the softmax probabilities for each prediction.
 The code for making predictions on the final model is located in the Ipython notebook cell under the heading **Output Top 5 Softmax Probabilities For Each Image Found on the Web**.
-It is not surprising that the "Turn Right Ahead" sign had the lowest probability in comparison to the other signs as that sign is the smallest relative to its picture size (i.e., in the other 4 examples, the sign takes up much more of the picture).

 The top five soft max probabilities  for the 5 downloaded images were as follows: